wchestnuti27/Red-Badge-Client/README.md

 ## App Features
 * Create memes by using local image files
-* Stores memes in a user acct page
+* Stores memes in an user acct page
 * Allows users the ability to edit custom meme comment
-* Allows the user to ability to delete the meme on the acct page
+* Allows the user the ability to delete the meme on the acct page

 ## Endpoints: